RedHatQE/cinch/docs/source/users.rst

 within the inventory or its associated folders that suits your own needs and preferences.

-While most default settings should be functional, there are lots of options configured in the various **default/main.yml** files within the various roles folders.
-Check in those files for more details on specific options that can be set and a description of what they each mean.
+.. seealso:: While most default settings should be functional, there are lots
+             of options configured in the various **default/main.yml** files within the various roles folders.
+Check in those files for more details on specific options that can be set and a description of what they each mean. *These files are heavily commented, and serve as the best source of documentation for the way that cinch configures a system.
+If you feel the need to modify cinch playbooks directly, first check to see if the behavior you want is configurable via the provided Ansible variables.*

 See a few examples of such in either the **inventory/** folder or inside of the various **vagrant/** subfolders where known good working environments are